hackclub/hackclub/workshops/twilio/README.md

 -------------------------------------------------------------------------------

-In this workshop, you will learn how to use the a modified version of the Twilio API to make phone calls and send text messages that allow you to make things like group texting apps.
+In this workshop, you will learn how to use a modified version of the Twilio API to make phone calls and send text messages that allow you to make things like group texting apps.